iwyoo/tf_conv_cosnorm/README.md

 There is no implementation detail of convolution version in the original paper [1].
 Therefore, the performance of this implementation is not guaranteed.

 This fork adds a keras layer wrapper for iwyoo's TF implementation.
+All credit goes to iwyoo for the backend tensorflow work.

 ## Usage (Tensorflow)
 ```